just-containers/s6-overlay/README.md

 Note that in general, finish scripts should only be used for local cleanups after a daemon dies.
-If a service is so important that the container needs to stop when it dies, we really recommend to run it as the CMD.
+If a service is so important that the container needs to stop when it dies, we really recommend runnning it as the CMD.

 ### Logging